The Scarlet Pimpernel (musical): Productions

-A US National tour began on February 20, 2000, through April 1, 2001, directed and choreographed by Robert Longbottom with Douglas Sills re-creating his role and with Amy Bodnar as Marguerite and William Paul Michals as Chauvelin.
-Sills was replaced by Robert Patteri and finally Ron Bohmer.
+A US national tour played from February 20, 2000, through April 1, 2001, directed and choreographed by Robert Longbottom with Sills re-creating his role, Amy Bodnar as Marguerite and William Paul Michals as Chauvelin.
+During the tour, Sills was replaced by Robert Patteri and finally Ron Bohmer.

-The musical has had numerous regional US productions and has been produced in Germany, Finland, the Netherlands, United Kingdom, Ireland, Sweden, Canada, Mexico, Malta, and Norway, among others.

-It has also been produced by the Japanese Takarazuka Revue, which had previously commissioned Never Say Goodbye from Frank Wildhorn in 2006, under the guidance of Wildhorn himself.
-Wildhorn also penned two additional songs exclusively for the Takarazuka production of the show, "A Piece of Courage" and "Days of Glory".
-The show ran from June to October 2008 and was performed by the group's Star Troupe.
+Takarazuka Revue in Japan produced the musical from June to October 2008, performed by the group's Star Troupe.
 It starred Kei Aran as Percy, Asuka Tono as Marguerite, and Reon Yuzuki as Chauvelin.
-It was performed again by the Revue from April to June 2010, this time by the Moon Troupe.
+It was revived by the Revue from April to June 2010, this time by the Moon Troupe.
 Hiromu Kiriya and Yuki Aono starred as Percy and Marguerite, respectively, with Masaki Ryuu and Rio Asumi double-cast as Chauvelin.
-It was then again performed by the Star Troupe, from March to June 2017, starring Yuzuru Kurenai as Percy, Airi Kisaki as Marguerite and Makoto Rei as Chauvelin.
+It was again staged by the Star Troupe from March to June 2017, starring Yuzuru Kurenai as Percy, Airi Kisaki as Marguerite and Makoto Rei as Chauvelin.

-The show was also produced in Mexico City by Bernstein-Peralta Productions.
-It opened at Teatro Nextel del Parque on November 27, 2014 and closed on December 16, 2014.
-It ran for 16 performances including 1 preview.
-It was directed by Ricardo Diaz and the cast featured Irasema Terrazas, Luis Rene Aguirre, Yolanda Orrantia and Efrain Berry.

-In October 2015 on an airing of "Frank Wildhorn & Friends" on PBS's 66th & Broadway, Wildhorn announced the musical has been in talks to be revived again in the next years.